-- 18.(1) The Council must appoint a person as Director of Finance and Administration of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Director of Operations, the Director of Finance and Administration is responsible for the day-to-day management of the systems of the financial administration of the First Nation, including the following duties: - (a) to ensure the financial administration systems, policies, procedures and internal controls are appropriately designed and operating effectively; - (b) to administer and maintain all charts of accounts of the First Nation; - (c) to prepare the draft annual budgets; - (d) to prepare the monthly financial information required in section 48, the quarterly financial statements required in section 49 and the draft annual financial statements required in section 50: - (e) to prepare the financial components of reports to the Council and of the multi-year financial plan; - (f) to actively monitor compliance with any agreements and funding arrangements entered into by the First Nation; - (g) to administer and supervise the preparation and maintenance of financial records and the financial administration reporting systems; - (h) to actively monitor compliance with the Act, this Law, any other applicable First Nation law, applicable standards and any policies and procedures respecting the financial administration of the First Nation: - (i) to evaluate the financial administration systems of the First Nation and recommend improvements; - (j) to develop and recommend procedures for the safeguarding of assets and to ensure approved procedures are followed:
+- 18.(1) The Council must appoint a person as director of finance of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the director of operations & administration, the director of finance is responsible for the day-to-day management of the systems of the financial administration of the First Nation, including the following duties:

-- (k) to develop and recommend procedures to Council for identifying and mitigating financial reporting and risk of fraud and to ensure approved procedures are followed; - (I) to perform any other duties of the Director of Finance and Administration under this Law; and - (m) to carry out any other activities specified by the Director of Operations that are not contrary to the Act or inconsistent with the Director of Finance and Administration's duties under this Law. - (3) With the approval of the Director of Operations, the Director of Finance and Administration may assign the performance of any of the duties or functions of the Director of Finance and Administration to any officer, employee, contractor or agent of the First Nation, but this assignment does not relieve the Director of Finance and Administration of the responsibility to ensure that these duties or functions are carried out properly.
+- (a) to ensure the financial administration systems, policies, procedures and internal controls are appropriately designed and operating effectively; - (b) to administer and maintain all charts of accounts of the First Nation; - (c) to prepare the draft annual budgets; - (d) to prepare the monthly financial information required in section 48, the quarterly financial statements required in section 49 and the draft annual financial statements required in section 50; - (e) to prepare the financial components of reports to the Council and of the multi-year financial plan; - (f) to actively monitor compliance with any agreements and funding arrangements entered into by the First Nation; - (g) to administer and supervise the preparation and maintenance of financial records and the financial administration reporting systems; - (h) to actively monitor compliance with the Act, this Law, any other applicable First Nation law, applicable standards and any policies and procedures respecting the financial administration of the First Nation; - (i) to evaluate the financial administration systems of the First Nation and recommend improvements; - (j) to develop and recommend procedures for the safeguarding of assets and to ensure approved procedures are followed; - (k) to develop and recommend procedures to Council for identifying and mitigating financial reporting and risk of fraud and to ensure approved procedures are followed; - (I) to perform any other duties of the director of finance under this Law; and - (m) to carry out any other activities specified by the director of operations & administration that are not contrary to the Act or inconsistent with the director of finance's duties under this Law. - (3) With the approval of the director of operations & administration, the director of finance may assign the performance of any of the duties or functions of the director of finance to any officer, employee, contractor or agent of the First Nation, but this assignment does not relieve the director of finance of the responsibility to ensure that these duties or functions are carried out properly.